Frequently asked questions about tropical cyclones, their causes, occurrences and impacts.

 There is evidence of changes in other aspects of extreme weather patterns.

-There have been fewer cold days and nights and more hot days, hot nights and heatwaves globally in the past 50 years.
+There have been fewer cold days and nights and more hot days, warm nights and heatwaves globally in the past 50 years.
 Heavy rainfall events have increased in frequency over most areas of the globe.

 Precipitation has increased significantly since 1900 over eastern parts of the Americas, northern Europe, parts of Asia and north-west Australia.